pypsa-meets-earth/pypsa-earth/README.md

   - Make sure `build_cutout` is set to `true`
 - In the terminal run the following commands:
   - Activate the environment: `conda activate pypsa-earth`
-  - Create the base network for the country by running : `snakemake -j a base_network`
+  - Create the base network for the country by running : `snakemake -j 1 base_network`

 - In the folder *pypsa-earth-sec* open a terminal/command window to be located at this path `~/pypsa-earth-sec/`